GunioRobot/tween-dom.js/README.md

 ### Timeline
-Tween-Dom.js hah a Timeline class to handle chainned tweens.
+TweenDOM.js hah a Timeline class to handle chainned tweens.

-* `Tween.timeline()` Creates a new instance and retrieves it.
+* `TweenDOM.timeline()` Creates a new instance and retrieves it.
 * `add(tween, time)` Adds a new tween to timelime, specifying its time.
 Default `time` is 0.
 * `play()` Plays the timeline.
 * `reverse()` Reverses the tweens in the timeline.